plone/volto/docs/source/contributing/developing-core.md

 ## Run commands in pnpm workspaces

-As mentioned in {ref}`developing-core-monorepo-structure-label`, pnpm has the concept of `workspaces`.
+As mentioned in {ref}`developing-core-monorepo-structure-label`, pnpm has the concept of `workspace`.
 Every package or app located in the `packages` or `apps` folders is declared as a pnpm workspace.
 They can be managed using the pnpm `--filter` feature, with either of the following commands: